 A slave soldier who carries the son of a man worshipped as a god leads a rebellion against him and the rigid caste society he has ruled over for one hundred generations.

 The first draft is underway and slotted to be finished early Spring 2021.

-Except I’m not dead.
+Except I’m not dead, not yet.
 I wish I was.
 The pain is unbearable.
 Even breathing hurts, like a sword being plunged down into my lungs.

 The best ablative armor only protects you so much when you’re blasted out of a skimmer flying in excess of two hundred knots.
 After sliding and tumbling like a rag doll for a few hundred meters across thorny scrub and rocky earth it gives way and you’re flayed alive as your muscles are ground into hamburger.
 And that’s after you slam into a brick wall at negative twenty-five g’s of deceleration when you first hit the ground.